arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

    4.4 Analysis of Plot Structure:
       - Distribution of plot structure across the dataset and the years.
       - Relation between plot structure and box office revenues/profit.
+      - Directors and plot structure influence.

 5. **Statistical Analysis**
    - Use statistical methods to compare the box office revenue of movies with different narrative structures.